CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Localisation-(Old-Format).md

-# Old: Localisation Format
+# Old: Localization Format

 > # NOTE
-> This is the old documentation that applies to **TM:PE v11.0-alpha6 and all earlier verisons**.
+> This is the old documentation that applies to **TM:PE v11.0-alpha6 and all earlier versions**.
 >
-> **TM:PE v11.0-alpha7 and all later versions** use a completely new localisation system.
+> **TM:PE v11.0-alpha7 and all later versions** use a completely new localization system.
 For details on that,
 > see [](Localisation.md).

 ----

-We are hugely appreciative of anyone who can help us translate TM:PE in to other [](Languages.md).
+We are hugely appreciative of anyone who can help us translate TM:PE in to other [Languages](Languages.md).

-## Where to find the localisation files
+## Where to find the localization files

 Localization `.txt` files are located in the [/TLM/TLM/Resources](https://github.com/krzychu124/Cities-Skylines-Traffic-Manager-President-Edition/tree/master/TLM/TLM/Resources)